|School||Cardiff School of Geography and Planning|

 |Language of Delivery||English|

 The module has 30 hours of classroom sessions which will include small units of lectures, workshops and seminars (including focus group discussions), drawing upon video and web-based material.
-In addition, there will be a one day field study visit to the Centre for Alternative Technology (CAT) in Machynlleth, on the southern edge of the Snowdonia National Park.
+In addition, there will be a one day field study visit

 The lectures will set the context for the module, and introduce blocks of theoretical material which will then be used and applied in workshops and focus group work.
 Engagement with carbon footprint calculation techniques will also feed into the workshops.
-The study visit to CAT will be used to illuminate debates arising in the lectures, and provide a further basis for reflection.
+The study visit will be used to illuminate debates arising in the lectures, and provide a further basis for reflection.

-There will be a two hour session each week, supplemented by additional sessions on key topics.
+There will be a two-three hour session each week, supplemented by additional sessions on key topics.
 The scheduling of all sessions will be made clear in advance.
 Handouts will be made available for each session, summarising the material covered and suggesting additional reading.
 Handouts will be posted in advance on Learning Central.
 Powerpoint presentations will accompany most sessions.

-The journal should be no more than 4000 words.
-In terms of structure, the journal should consist of six entries, each of approximately 700 words, with each entry having a coherent theme or subject.
+The Reflective Journal should be no more than 4000 words.
+In terms of structure, the blog should consist of six entries, each of approximately 700 words, with each entry having a coherent theme or subject.
 The key to this task is not description – what you have done or heard – but reflection.
 This means thinking about the issues you have encountered, the factors that might explain or interpret your behaviour or response, and where your feelings about an issue, or propensity to take action, may have changed, or be firmly resistant to change.
 Where theoretical concepts from the taught material help you to explain what is happening, you will be expected to use them.
 Students can include supplementary illustrative material if it supports a point made in the journal – this might include photographs, items on TV or in the print media – which reflect the issues arising with individual environmental action.
 Students can also submit up to two entries through the medium of video.

-Students will be introduced to a series of theoretical concepts for interpreting individual environmental behaviour: normative concepts of citizenship and obligation; concepts of identity; rational choice theory; ‘deficit models’ of information provision and their weaknesses; actor network theory and similar theories for understanding the relationship between human choices and non-human technologies and systems.
+Students will be introduced to a series of theoretical concepts for interpreting individual environmental behaviour: normative concepts of citizenship and obligation; concepts of identity; rational choice theory; ‘deficit models’ of information provision and their weaknesses; actor network theory and cognate practice-based theories for understanding the relationship between human choices and non-human technologies and systems.
 Each week these theories will be linked to important environmental issues and the situations in which we encounter them in our daily lives: travel choice and the decision to fly; waste disposal in the home and in other venues; energy consumption in the (extended) domestic context; green identities in mass consumption societies.
-All sessions are mandatory, and students should bring their own personal reflections to bear on the subject matter.
+All sessions are mandatory, and students should bring their own personal reflections to bear on the subject matter

 The following provide valuable introductory reading to the module as a whole.
 Readings will be updated from year to year.
 More detailed and up-to-date reading lists will be provided to accompany each session, with the most important items indicated, and these will be placed on Learning Central.